 All organ donors are screened for active viral infections including HIV, Hepatitis B and Hepatitis C. If these screening tests are positive, then organs would not normally be used.

 There is a small risk that screening tests may miss recent infection.
 This can happen if the donor has taken intravenous drugs or participated in high-risk sexual behaviour in the last few days or weeks of their life.
+Information about the presence of some donor-associated infections may only become available after transplantation has occurred.

-In practice, the risk of infection from such donors is very small, between 1 in 5,000 and 1 in 10,000 f.
-Effective treatments are now available for these viruses in the event that transmission does occur.
+In practice, the risk of infection from such donors is very small, between 1 in 5,000 and 1 in 10,000.
+Effective treatments are now available for HIV and Hepatitis in the event that transmission does occur.

-We consider lungs from a donor who has no detectable active infection but has a very small chance of carrying a transmittable infection to be acceptable for transplantation.
-For a carefully selected group of patients, we may decide to use organs from donors with specific active treatable infections such as Hepatitis C. The transplant team will discuss this with you separately if we think you would be suitable.
+We consider lungs from a donor who has no detectable active infection, but has a very small chance of carrying a transmittable infection, to be acceptable for transplantation.